Database for AIAI-native way of working with data.

-The fastest dataset optimization and management tool for computer vision.
+The fastest open-source dataset format for data-centric computer vision workflows.

 Trended #1 in Python